 - a.
-SCE's IFs and DUs needed to interconnect the Generating Facility: - SCE will act as the lead for regulatory agency communication for permits issued to SCE covering SCE facilities. - SCE environmental activities may include, but are not limited to, the following: - Perform all environmental studies and construction monitoring of SCE internal substation construction activities and provide study results to the IC for inclusion in its environmental documents, if applicable.
+SCE's IFs and DUs needed to interconnect the Generating Facility: - SCE will act as the lead for regulatory agency communication for permits issued to SCE covering SCE facilities. - SCE environmental activities may include, but are not limited to, the following:

-&lt;sup>3 Such dates are specified in the Generating Facility's IR.
-Actual ISD, Initial Synchronization Date, and COD will depend on licensing, engineering, final engineering & design, and construction requirements to interconnect the Generating Facility after the GIA has been executed and/or filed at Federal Energy Regulatory Commission (FERC) for acceptance.
+3 Such dates are specified in the Generating Facility's IR.
+Actual ISD, Initial Synchronization Date, and COD will depend on licensing, engineering, final engineering and design, and construction requirements to interconnect the Generating Facility after the GIA has been executed and/or filed at Federal Energy Regulatory Commission (FERC) for acceptance.